bazel-xcode/xchammer/Docs/XCHammerFAQ.md

 ### How can I develop XCHammer with Xcode?

-_The canonical, tested, build system of XCHammer is `make`.
-Xcode projects are currently under development._
+_note: Swift XCHammer Xcode projects are currently under development._

 To generate an Xcode project, use the make command, `make workspace`.